mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Don't foreget to turn on your gopro wifi.

-Features
+3. Features:

 All feature settings in Solex are supported with the exceptions are listed in the next section.

-Exceptions and known limitations:
+4. Exceptions and known limitations:

 The Gopro will not turn on or off automatically.
 The newer Gopro models differ in several areas from the Hero 4.
 So far, the following settings do not work yet: